Vix.cpp v2.7.0 is here Read the blog

 • call simple Vix runtime helpers

-• prototype logic before moving it into a real C++ file
+• prototype small ideas before moving them into a C++ file

 You can type expressions directly: